Dan Lyke resume

 Skills

-Recent languages include Perl, C, C++, Objective-C, C#, SQL (mainly PostgreSQL and MySQL), and a little bit of boilerplate JavaScript.
+Recent languages include Objective-C, C++, Perl, C#, SQL (mainly PostgreSQL and MySQL), and a little bit of boilerplate JavaScript.
 Recent environments include Linux (both embedded, Ubuntu and SL), Microsoft Windows & .NET, Macintosh OS/X, and iOS.
 Have worked with Atmel AVR assembly, with Python, x86/MMX assembly, Java, PL/I, a few variants of Pascal, a BASIC or two, xBase, and several assembly languages.

 Other buzzwords: I've worked with XML, XSLT, CSS and JSON; written programs which use HTTP, NNTP and SMTP protocols and OpenGL, DirectX and Glide, and RenderMan APIs; am familiar with XML-RPC and REST, and have used SOAP; when necessary, I've designed circuits and built hardware.
 I've also played with the basics of geography, datums, projections and the like.